ztyyLV/web-twain-docs/faq/chrome-106-107-warning.md

 ### Cause

-The attribute `willReadFrequently` in `getContext("2d")` has not been set to `ture` if you are using Chrome 107(developer version) & 106 (official version).
+Based on Google developer guide, the setting for attribute `willReadFrequently` in `getContext("2d")` has to be `true` if you are using Chrome 107(developer version) & 106 (official version), otherwise it will show this warning message.

 ### Solution

-Our online demo has already fixed this warning.
-Please contact us if you would like to eliminate this in your application.
+1. Navigate to '../Resources/dynamsoft.webtwain.initiate.js' replace all `getContext("2d")` to `getContext("2d",{willReadFrequently:true})`

+2. Navigate to '../Resources/src/dynamsoft.viewer.js' replace all `getContext("2d")` to `getContext("2d",{willReadFrequently:true})`

 ### Planning

-The warning message will be fixed in version 18.0.
+It will be fixed in version 18.0 officially.